 Once infusion time is up, strain through a fine mesh strainer, tea towel, or old clean t-shirt.

-When your immune system is compromised or you’re coming down with the flu or a cold, take 1 teaspoon of elderberry tincture 3 times a day.
+- When your immune system is compromised or you’re coming down with the flu or a cold, take 1 teaspoon of elderberry tincture 1 to 3 times a day.

-Since tinctures can be rough to take straight, dilute in 8 ounces of water for easy drinking.
+- Since tinctures can be rough to take straight, if needed, dilute in 8 ounces of water for easy drinking.

-Giving tincture to children?
-Place 1 teaspoon of tincture in hot water (think hot like for herbal tea).
+- Giving tincture to children?
+Place tincture in hot water (think hot like for herbal tea).
 This will evaporate the alcohol.
 Once cool, give to the child to drink.